hypyeon/epicodus-project14-factory-solution/README.md

 7. Refer to the following commands when updating, viewing, and deleting migrations.
 These commands should be made within the production directory.
 - To update the database after making a change, run `dotnet ef database update` in the terminal.
 - To remove the recent update, run `dotnet ef migrations remove` in the terminal.
-- To remove a certain update, run `dotnet ef migrations list` in the terminal to view the history, then run `dotnet ef migrations <MigrationName>` replacing `<MigrationName>` with the actual name.
+- To remove a certain update, run `dotnet ef migrations list` in the terminal to view the history, then run `dotnet ef migrations remove <MigrationName>` replacing `<MigrationName>` with the actual name.
 8. To compile and run the application in development mode with a watcher, run `dotnet watch run` which will open the browser automatically - if not - open the browser and navigate to https://localhost:5001.

 ## Known Bugs